SkyBus (airport bus)

-SkyBus is an airport bus service operating in Australia in Melbourne, Hobart and Sydney.
+SkyBus is an airport bus service operating in Australia in Melbourne and Hobart.

 In Melbourne, SkyBus carries over 2 million passengers per year and 8.3% of all Melbourne Airport passengers.

 History

 SkyBus commenced operations on 6 June 1978, running a shuttle service between Melbourne Airport and the Melbourne city centre.
 On 2 August 1982, SkyBus took over the airport bus services run by the now-defunct airlines Ansett and TAA.